ThihaZaw55/Thiha-Zaw-profolio/README.md

 # React + Vite

+Hi, My name is Thiha Zaw.
+This is my profolio.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: